-Software The problems may be caused by your software or disk.
-If you cannot load a software package, the media may be damaged or the program might be corrupted - in these instances try loading another copy of the software if possible.
-If an error message appears while you are using a software package you should refer to the documentation supplied with it as this will usually of error messages.
+Software The problems might be caused by your software or disk.
+If you cannot load a software package, the media might be damaged or the program might be corrupted.
+In these instances, try loading another copy of the software if possible.
+If an error message appears while you are using a software package you should refer to the documentation supplied with it as this usually includes a problem-solving section or a summary of error messages.

-Next, you should check any error messages against the operating system documentation.
+Next, check any error messages against the operating system documentation.